You can see information on the company's public resources on the Scanner tab of the Wallarm interface.

 To learn more about configuring the scanner, see the “Scanner settings” page.

 In the Scope block of the Scanner tab, the elements are shown in three columns: Domains, IPs, and Services.
-The total number of elements of a certain type is shown near the column name in small-sized grey font.
+The total number of elements of a certain type is shown near the column name in a small grey font.

 By default, the scope scanning starts with the domain of the e-mail address that was specified upon Wallarm account creation.